There is no "one size fits all" when it comes to the best investment strategy. But it's one of the questions I receive almost everyday.

 Also, past performance doesn't guarantee future returns.
 That means just because something returned X% in the past, doesn't mean it will do it again in the future.

-Here's a great example of returns over the last 15 years, as well as risk/reward, from Novel Investor:
+Here's a great example of average returns over the last 30 years:

 As you can see, assets like stocks have a great average return versus cash.
 However, cash won't lose you money, where you could lose money in stocks in a one year period of time.